jennieablog/jennieablog.github.io/_posts/2020-06-09-django-guide-part-1.md

 >>> from django.contrib.auth.models import User
 ```

-3. Try these commands line by line and make a sample `Post`.
+3. Try these commands line by line and make your first `Post`.
 ```python
 >>> Post.objects.all() # to list all Posts
 >>> User.objects.all() # to list all Users